The CDC’s Eviction Moratorium

-On September 1, 2020 the Centers for Disease Control (CDC) issued an unpublished Order to temporarily halt evictions to stop the spread of COVID-19.
-This prevents landlords from evicting their tenants under Section 361 of the Public Health Service Act, and is effective until December 31, 2020.
+On September 1, 2020, the Centers for Disease Control (CDC) issued an eviction moratorium to temporarily halt evictions in light of the COVID-19 pandemic.
+The CDC eviction moratorium was recently extended until June 30, 2021.
+This prevents landlords from evicting their tenants under Section 361 of the Public Health Service Act and is effective until further notice.

 This order helps prevent homelessness caused by evictions.
 The CDC recognizes that homelessness further increases the chances of spreading COVID-19, along with other air-borne illnesses.
 With a no-eviction order such as this, more state-mandated stay-at-home and quarantine regulations can come back into effect.
 By the CDC’s recommendations, this will help prevent the spread of COVID-19 and flatten the curve.